• Skip to main content

 Behind the Headlights – The Shelby Cobra

-This episode (Season 1, Episode 6) highlights what is rightly regarded as one of the all-time great classic sports cars, the muscular, fire-breathing Cobra succeeded in capturing the hearts of enthusiasts like few of its contemporaries.
-Texan Carroll Shelby had gone racing in Europe in the late 1950s and realized that a combination of a lightweight American V8 engine and a proven European chassis was a winning combination.
-He had a Ford V8 installed in the chassis of an AC Ace, named the result the ‘Cobra’ and proved his point.
+In this episode (Season 1, Episode 6), we see what is rightly known as one of the great classic sports cars of all time: the muscular, fire-breathing Cobra.
+Few sports cars of its time were able to capture the hearts of enthusiasts like this one did.
+In the late 1950s, Texan Carroll Shelby raced in Europe and realized that an American V8 engine coupled with a proven European chassis could win races.
+In order to prove his point, he installed a Ford V8 in the chassis of an AC Ace, called it the Cobra, and started winning.

 Includes Interviews from: